-Symbol Message Specification 4 T The symbol is GREEN The car maintains the stored speed.
-4 √ 5 The symbol is WHITE Adaptive cruise control is set to standby mode.
-(A) Standard cruise control is selected manually.
-Set ESC to Normal to enable Cruise The adaptive cruise control cannot be activated until the Stability system (ESC) (p.
-183) has been set in Normal mode.
-Adaptive cruise control cancelled The adaptive cruise control has been deactivated - the driver has to regulate the speed himself.
+Symbol A Message Specification The symbol is WHITE Adaptive cruise control is set to standby mode (p.
+208). (c) The symbol is GREEN The car maintains the stored speed.
+6 Standard cruise control is selected manually.
+Set ESC to Normal to enable Cruise The adaptive cruise control cannot be activated until ESC has been set in Normal mode - Stability system (p.
+186).
+Adaptive cruise control can- celled The adaptive cruise control has been deactivated - the driver has to regulate the speed himself.
 Adaptive cruise control The adaptive cruise control cannot be activated. unavailable This could be due to: brake temperature is high the radar sensor is blocked by e.g. wet snow or rain.
+For more information about fault tracing, see section Fault tracing and action (p.
+213)

-Radar blocked See man- The adaptive cruise control is temporarily disengaged. ual The radar sensor is blocked and cannot detect other vehicles.
+Symbol A Message Specification • Radar blocked See manual The adaptive cruise control is temporarily disengaged.
+The radar sensor is blocked and cannot detect other vehicles.
 For example, in the event of heavy rain or if slush has collected in front of the radar sensor.
-The driver can then choose to switch to (p.
-205) normal Cruise control (CC) - a text message provides information on appropriate alternatives.
-Read about radar sensor limitations (p.
-209).

-Symbol Message Specification Adaptive cruise control The adaptive cruise control is disengaged.
-Service required Contact a workshop - an authorised Volvo workshop is recommended.
-Press brake to hold vehi- cle + acoustic alarm ^A The car is stationary and the cruise control will release the foot brake to allow the parking brake to take over and hold the car, but a fault in the parking brake means the car will shortly begin to roll.
-The driver must brake himself/herself.
+The driver can then choose to switch to normal Cruise control (p.
+194) (CC) - a text message provides information on appropriate alternatives.
+Read more about radar sensor limitations (p.
+216).
+Adaptive cruise control Serv The adaptive cruise control is disengaged. ice required Contact a workshop - an authorised Volvo workshop is recommended.
+Press brake to hold vehicle + acoustic alarm + warning light in The car is at a standstill and the adaptive cruise control will release the foot brake, which is why the car may start rolling soon. windscreen + "pulling" brakes B The driver must brake himself/herself.
 The message remains and the alarm sounds until the driver depresses the brake pedal or uses the accelerator pedal.
-Below 30 km/h Lead vehicle required ^A Shown in the event of attempts to activate the adaptive cruise control at speeds below 30 km/h (20 mph) without a vehicle in front within the activation distance.
+Below 30 km/h Lead vehicle required B Shown in the event of attempts to activate the adaptive cruise control at speeds below 30 km/h (20 mph) without a vehicle in front within the activation distance.

-A Only with Queue Assist.
+A The symbols are schematic.
+B Only with Queue Assist.

-- Adaptive cruise control ACC (p.
-196)
+- Adaptive cruise control (ACC)\ (p.
+203)

-- Adaptive cruise control overview (p.
-198)
+- Adaptive cruise control\ overview (p.
+205)

-- Adaptive cruise control function (p.
-197)
+- Cruise control\ (p.
+194)